 Any communication sent out to employees should include not only an overview and clearly defined expectations, but also show an employee what’s in it for them.
 You must provide a “why” behind every part of training.
 Your goal is to use marketing tactics to increase utilization of your training program.

-Many organizations spend thousands of dollars per year on employee training, only to discover that employees are not applying new concepts.
+Many organizations spend thousands of dollars per year training employees, only to discover that they’re not applying new concepts.
 Post-training reinforcement is a crucial part of ensuring training is applied on the job.
-Here’s why:

 Without being given the opportunity to remember, employees will forget nearly all training in less than a week.